joelblaser/express-typescript-template/README.md

 }
 ```

-restart the application and you should get the same response as above.
+Restart the application and you should get the same response as above.